Yatin2108/Hackathon/readme.md

     ```
 > Note: By default, this execution would run maximum 2 test threads in parallel on BrowserStack.
 The parallels can eb modified by updated the `maxInstances` inside `capabilities` object in `resources/conf/wdio-bstack.conf.js`.

+### Run the the App-Percy Test Suite

+In this section, we will run the E2E App-Percy Visual Regression Tests.
+Refer to `capabilities` object in `resources/conf/wdio-bstack.conf.js` file to change test capabilities for this configuration.

+- How to run the test?

+  - To run your App-Percy Visual Regression Test Suite across BrowserStack Devices, use the following command:
+    ```sh
+    "percy:test": "percy app:exec -- wdio run resources/conf/wdio-bstack.conf.js
+    ```
+> Note: By default, this execution would run maximum 2 test threads in parallel on BrowserStack.
+The parallels can eb modified by updated the `maxInstances` inside `capabilities` object in `resources/conf/wdio-bstack.conf.js`.

 ## Additional Resources

 - View your test results on the [BrowserStack App Automate Dashboard](https://www.browserstack.com/app-automate)